-The first in Colombia with a private bathroom and telephone in each room, and the first too with a semi-Olympic swimming pool, Hotel El Prado is one of the oldest and certainly the grandest of all hotels in the Caribbean region.
-With its huge terraces, wide open interior spaces and majestic gardens and hallways, Hotel El Prado is a phenomenal example of the neoclassical republican architecture so common during the 20’s of last century.
+The first five-star hotel in Colombia and the first with a private bathroom and telephone in each room, and the first too with a semi-Olympic swimming pool, Hotel El Prado is one of the oldest and certainly the grandest of all hotels in the Caribbean region.
+With its huge terraces, wide open interior spaces and majestic gardens and hallways, Hotel El Prado is a phenomenal example of the neoclassical (republican) architecture so common during the 20’s of the last century.

-Across several decades, El Prado grew in size and reputation – well known as the jewel of the coast.
-It became the place to be and indeed many famous famous people have stayed there including Greta Garbo, Grace Kelly and Charles Lindbergh.
+Across several decades, El Prado grew in size and reputation, and became well known as the jewel of the coast.
+It was the place to be and over the years played host to many famous people, including Greta Garbo, Grace Kelly and Charles Lindbergh.
 Of course, with fame comes drama and El Prado is no stranger in that regard – just ask anyone who was around back then and for sure they’ll have a story to share.
-According to accounts by locals and excerpts from the media, in its heydays between the 1950s and 80s, Hotel El Prado was the place to be for anyone with money, a place where any desire could be realized – it was the center of the cocaine and money laundering business of the coast, where all the top bosses, crews and families partied and slept.
-If you wanted cocaine, El Prado was the place to find it.
+According to accounts by locals and excerpts from the media, in its heydays between the 1950s and 80s, loud music and laughter was trademark for the Hotel, with gigantic parties and events almost every night.
+At the time, El Prado had the dubious distinction of being at the center of the narcotics and money laundering business of the coast, and was where all the top cartel bosses, gangsters, and their families partied.
+If you had money, anything could be had at the El Prado.

-Around that time, the courts forced the crime syndicate to concede ownership on the basis that the money used to buy the hotel was from ‘ill-gotten’ means (drugs) and instead gave ownership of the hotel to the government – and as is common with everything government managed, over the next several years the hotel sank into dire straights.
-Sales plummeted, employee salaries went unpaid and the hotel visibly deteriorated.
-Thankfully, in 2012, a consortium was awarded the El Prado Hotel concession (for 30 years) and in 2016 management of the business was given to the Marriot hotel group, an investor in more than 5500 hotels worldwide.
+Around that time, the courts forced the crime syndicate to concede ownership on the basis that the money used to buy the hotel was from ‘ill-gotten’ means (drugs) and instead gave ownership of the hotel to the government – and as is common with everything government manages, over the next several years the hotel sank into dire straights.
+Sales plummeted, employees weren’t paid, and the hotel visibly deteriorated.
+Thankfully, in 2012, the government awarded a consortium the El Prado Hotel concession (for 30 years) and in 2016 the Marriot hotel group, an investor in more than 5500 hotels worldwide took-over management of the hotel.
 In total, more than $25 million USD is slated to be poured into the hotel over the next decade.

 If you’re coming to Barranquilla and need a place to stay, we highly recommend Hotel El Prado – just standing on one of the terraces will transport you back to the 50’s – it’s incredible.
 Oh – and the pool is amazing.
 If you don’t decide to stay there but want to check it out, they offer a pool and lunch combo every Sunday at a reasonable price.
-You should also check out their pizzeria – they have delicious wood-fired pizza and pastas, open every night until 10pm.
+You should also check out their pizzeria – they have delicious wood-fired pizza and pastas, open from Thursday to Sunday until 10pm.

 Rooms at El Prado run between $35 and $75 USD.